RCFE facility costs

 Something important to note is that California’s assisted living model provides for a large variation in facilities.
 Some homes offer care for only a few residents, while others offer services to dozens or even hundreds of individuals.

-All RCFEs provide a room, three meals and snacks per day, common areas for socializing, enrichment activities, help with managing medications, and assistance with activities of daily living.
 Although the communities differ in living environments, extra amenities, and dining options, they all require an understanding of the costs of the various start-up expenses which include the following:

-Training and RCFE Licensing Fees
+Training and RCFE License Fees

 Even if you plan to hire an administrator for your business, obtaining an RCFE administrator certificate is a good idea; it is required by California law if you plan to run the facility yourself.